joajii/CyberMooc/README.md

 **FLAW 4: Security Misconfiguration**

-Description of Flaw: Security misconfigurations can happen from improper settings in production environments.
+Security misconfigurations can happen from improper settings in production environments.
 The application has DEBUG enabled, which exposes sensitive information, e.g., stack traces and database configurations, when errors occur.
 An attacker can deliberately trigger errors to view detailed debug information.
 This data may reveal file paths, API keys, or other critical information to help in attacks.
 In addition, the secret key is exposed in the source code, which should not be the case.
 This is a common mistake, even though it can be removed later on, the secret key may persist in older commits.

 **Relevant Code:** settings.py